simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 For example, if a user unknowingly clicks on a link that leads to a known **phishing site**, NextDNS will immediately recognize the domain as malicious and **prevent the connection**, safeguarding the user from falling victim to the phishing attack.

-Moreover, NextDNS provides **customizable filtering policies**, allowing users to tailor their internet browsing experience according to their preferences.
+On top of that, NextDNS provides **customizable filtering policies**, allowing users to tailor their internet browsing experience according to their preferences.
 Whether you want to implement stricter controls for a **family-friendly environment** or focus on maximum security for your **business network**, NextDNS gives you the **flexibility to adjust** the filtering settings as needed.

 Additionally, NextDNS puts a strong emphasis on **privacy protection**.
 It does not log any personally identifiable information (PII) and offers options to enable **DNS-over-HTTPS (DoH)** and **DNS-over-TLS (DoT)** for enhanced data encryption and privacy.

 For instance, a business owner may want to ensure that employees' internet usage is **monitored and filtered** to avoid accessing non-work-related websites during office hours.
 With NextDNS, they can easily set up filtering policies to **block access** to social media platforms and other distracting sites.

-Furthermore, NextDNS is designed to be compatible with various platforms, such as **Windows, macOS, Linux, Android**, and **iOS**, allowing users to protect all their devices with a **single DNS filtering solution**.
+Also, NextDNS is designed to be compatible with various platforms, such as **Windows, macOS, Linux, Android**, and **iOS**, allowing users to protect all their devices with a **single DNS filtering solution**.

 A traveler connecting to an unsecured Wi-Fi network at a café can benefit from NextDNS's protection against potential threats that may lurk on public networks.
 NextDNS's DNS filtering will help ensure a **safer browsing experience** and protect sensitive data from prying eyes.

-In conclusion, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is an **effective and user-friendly DNS filtering service** that offers comprehensive protection against a wide range of **cyber threats**.
+Wrapping up, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) is an **effective and user-friendly DNS filtering service** that offers comprehensive protection against a wide range of **cyber threats**.
 Its **cloud-based infrastructure, real-time updates, customizable filtering policies**, and commitment to privacy make it a **great alternative** for individuals and businesses looking to enhance their online security without the complexities of self-hosting a DNS filtering solution.

 ______